damianoamatruda/masters-of-renaissance/README.md

 Custom configuration files can be specified from within the clients, by going to the *Options* menu.
 The custom configuration files will work only for local games, as online games use the server's configuration files.
-To know more about how the game's data is synchronized when a client joins an online game, see the [Communication protocol](deliverables/communication-protocol.md)'s specification.
+To know more about how the game data is synchronized when a client joins an online game, see the [Communication protocol](deliverables/communication-protocol.md)'s specification.

 ### Disclaimer

-As stated above, the configuration file contains **all** the game's data.
+As stated above, the configuration file contains **all** the game data.
 Since custom configurations were not a requirement for the project, this functionality has been implemented but not fully tested in all possible configurations.